MohYous-sys/DRN/backend/RESPONSE_CODES.md

 - **401 Unauthorized**: User not logged in or session expired
 - **403 Forbidden**: User lacks admin privileges for admin-only operations
-- **404 Not Found**: Campaign/Donation ID doesn't exist in database
+- **404 Not Found**: Campaign/Donation ID doesn't exist in database, or campaign has been soft-deleted (deleted campaigns cannot be updated or receive new donations)
 - **409 Conflict**: Attempting to register with existing username
 - **500 Internal Server Error**: Database connection issues, SQL errors, or transaction failures